hshabbar/TASK/README.md

 ```
 **Eksctl**

-2. The terraform project created the networking infrastructure for me and now I used the recently created VPC and subnets in the below `ClusterConfig` file to be used by eksctl to create an EKS cluster.
+2. The terraform project created the networking infrastructure and I used the above created VPC and subnets in the below `ClusterConfig` file to be used by eksctl to create an EKS cluster.

 `mytask/eksctl/cluster-conf.yaml`
 ```